This company combines impressive quality with a generous valuation: Applied Materials Inc. (AMAT) - The Dwinnex

-In the latest session, Applied Materials Inc. (NASDAQ: AMAT) closed at 88.12 down -1.23% from its previous closing price of $89.22.
-In other words, the price has decreased by $-1.10 from its previous closing price.
-On the day, 6679683 shares were traded.
-AMAT reached its highest trading level at $91.19 during the session, while it also had its lowest trading level at $87.89.
+In the latest session, Applied Materials Inc. (NASDAQ: AMAT) closed at 79.42 up 4.49% from its previous closing price of $76.01.
+In other words, the price has increased by $+3.41 from its previous closing price.
+On the day, 17539840 shares were traded.
+AMAT reached its highest trading level at $81.52 during the session, while it also had its lowest trading level at $71.12.

 Top 5 Cheap Stocks to Own Right Now